Skip to main content

 Technology Consulting Partner · MyData Insights

-22 Mar 2026 · 6 min read
+22 Mar 2026 · 9 min read

 The bottom line

-European manufacturers collectively lose over €50 billion annually not from bad machines or bad products, but from decisions made without adequate visibility into what is happening on the shop floor.
+Industry estimates put the European factory blind spot at tens of billions of euros annually — not from bad machines or bad products, but from decisions made without adequate visibility into what is happening on the shop floor.
 OEE data sits in MES systems.
 Quality data sits in QMS.
 Inventory data sits in ERP.
 None of it is connected.
-Closing that visibility gap - not buying new equipment or hiring more analysts - is where the recoverable value lives.
+Closing that visibility gap — not buying new equipment or hiring more analysts — is where the recoverable value lives.

 What Is Being Left on the Table

-The €50 billion figure comes from McKinsey's analysis of the gap between actual and potential output across European manufacturing - driven primarily by undetected OEE losses, quality escapes that reach the customer, and energy waste that is never measured.
+The headline figure varies by analyst — Deloitte, McKinsey and the World Economic Forum have all put the gap between actual and potential output across European manufacturing at tens of billions of euros annually, with €50bn a reasonable mid-point.
+The losses are driven primarily by undetected OEE losses, quality escapes that reach the customer and energy waste that is never measured.
 The number is large enough to be abstract.
 The plant-level reality is more specific and more actionable.

 A single percentage point of OEE on a mid-size production line running 5,000 hours per year typically represents €500,000 to €2 million in recovered output, depending on the industry and product margin.
 Most plants have 5 to 15 OEE points available to recover.
 The vast majority of that loss is not due to equipment failure - it is due to planned downtime that runs long, changeovers that are not optimised, and micro-stoppages that are never counted because no system is capturing them.